carlonicora/obsidian-rpg-manager/documentation/relationships/index.md

 > The `child` relationship is read in the other component as a `parent` relationship with the default description of the component.

 ### Reversed (not assigneable, auto generated only)
-The `reversed` relationship is a relationship which is automatically generated when a another component has a `biunivocal` relationship with the current component.
+The `reversed` relationship is a relationship which is automatically generated when a another component has a `bidirectional` relationship with the current component.
 It is not possible to create a `reverse` relationship, as it is generated dynamically from the system.

 ### Parent (not assigneable, auto generated only)
 The `parent` relationship is an automatically generated relationship that is created when another component define the current component as its `child`.
 There is no description for the relationship with a parent.